 BBQ cooking is famous for using a low and slow approach to achieving juicy, tender results packed with flavor.
 Using your sous vide combined with BBQ is an even easier way to get those same results.
 This is because the sous vide eliminates the guesswork in terms of timing and temperature.

 This week we've invited a few of our favorite BBQ-centric #Anovafoodnerds to share their tips, tricks, and recipes for how they achieve the best of both worlds.

 “Smoke for flavor, sous vide for precise doneness/tenderness and texture.”

-BBQ is all about low and slow, with sous vide being even lower and slower.
-I feel I’ve been able to combine the best of both worlds to get the best results by using my Anova in conjunction with my pellet grill.
-Here’s my method:
+BBQ is all about low and slow cooking, but sous vide is even lower and slower due to the amount of control you have over the precise temperature.
+I feel I've been able to combine the best of both worlds to get incredible results, using my Anova in conjunction with my pellet grill.
+Here’s how:

-SV temps depends on what you’re cooking but a good general rule of thumb for tougher bbq meats (brisket, beef ribs, short ribs, etc) – 132°F-165°F for 24-48 hours depending on the texture you prefer
+- SV temps depend on what you're cooking, but a good general rule of thumb for tougher bbq meats (brisket, beef ribs, short ribs, etc) is - 132°F-165°F for 24-48 hours depending on the texture you prefer

-For more smoke, better crust, ice bath, then chill so you can smoke again back to sous vide bath temp, you can season again before this step too if you want.
+- For more smoke and a better crust, put your meat into an ice bath and chill it.
+This allows you to smoke it again (back to sous vide bath temp).
+You can also season it again before this step if you want too.

 “Don’t let anyone tell you that sous vide is only good for steak!”

 I immediately fell in love with sous vide BBQ (including grilling AND smoking) and started experimenting and testing all kinds of meats and processes.
 Below are some of the “basics” of sous vide BBQ I have learned over the last three years: